avaneev/prvhash/README.md

 constant is (e.g. PI).
 This poses an interesting and **probably very questionable** proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before the "Big Bang" happened.
-This discovery is **probably** both the greatest discovery in the history of mankind, and the worst discovery (for many) as it poses very unnerving questions that touch religious grounds:
+This discovery is **probably** both the most interesting discovery in the history of mankind, and the worst discovery (for many) as it poses very unnerving questions that touch religious grounds:

 These results of 1-bit PRVHASH say the following: **IF** abstract mathematics contains not just a system of rules for manipulating numbers and variables,